catseye/kinoje/README.md

 kinoje
 ======

-*Version 0.x, subject to change suddenly and erratically*
+*Version 0.1.
+Subject to backwards-incompatible changes without notice.*

 **kinoje** is a templating-based animation tool.
 A provided template is filled out once for each frame of the animation; the result of the template expansion is used to create a still image; and